alberto-lazari/computer-science/mobile-programming/exam-presentation/presentation.typ

   ]

   #only(2)[
-    As well as indexed colors (8 bits - 256 colors, just as GIF)
+    As well as indexed colors (1-8 bits - max 256 colors, just as GIF)

     #set text(size: 16pt)
     #figure(